 There are different ways you can make profits from your pepper business if you know different ways to increase your sales.
 The number one way you can increase the profits in your pepper business is to sell your pepper to your family and friends.

-There are few challenges or risks in the pepper business in Nigeria but the most common are:
+There are few risks in the pepper business in Nigeria but the most common are:

 i.
 About 60% of fresh pepper getting spoilt before they get to the market or worse Nigerian kitchens and this is because there are no refrigerators to preserve these peppers till when they will be needed.